 And finally, at the end of the stage, there are a ton of firebars on tracks, none of which seemed to change their patterns at any point.

 What I did notice, is that all the other firebars on tracks near the end of the stage are in areas where your movement is steady and forced.
-The load in area for items not on global timers for this particular firebar, however, allows for plenty of wiggle room in your movement.
+The load-in area for items not on global timers for this particular firebar, however, allows for plenty of wiggle room in your movement.

 That is only a theory.
 Either way, it appears as if randomization is at play here when it comes to that one firebar.
 This means two things.
 First, it means this level is truly going to break your spirits about half the time.
-Secondly, and more importantly, if we can replicate it, we have found yet another way to produce psuedo-randomization.
+Secondly, and more importantly, if we can replicate it, we have found yet another way to produce pseudo-randomization.

-And finally, of course, after pondering the possibilities while grinding out the movements (and getting lucky with the randomized firebar), I was able to beat this viewer-submitted level.Watch 1-1 with a twist from Velatoget on www.twitch.tv
+And finally, after pondering the possibilities while grinding out the movements, it happened.
+It required getting lucky with the randomized firebar.
+But eventually, I was able to beat this viewer-submitted level.

 Do you have a level you want us to beat?
 It doesn’t have to be brutally hard.
 I accept levels of all types, and I love a good puzzle!
 Go ahead, drop a follow on the Twitch channel, and I will see your creations through to the bitter end!
-We’ll see you there!
+See you there!